ScaledMap/LoadOut/README.md

 ![Alt text](https://github.com/ScaledMap/LoadOut/blob/main/Screenshot%20from%202022-05-16%2010-06-16.png?raw=true "Main bookmarks page for the application")

+hostname -I to pull up the ipaddress in bash

 Still a work in progress.

 This application gets updated somewhat frequently  with small updates.
 To keep your database without having to redo everything, just redownload the application and overwrite the bookmarks.sqlite file with the old bookmarks.sqlite file.
 Can also move your notes over by overwriting the notes folder.